nextflow-io/schemas/README.md

-# schema-spec
+# schemas

-This repository contains the specification of the Nextflow schema.
+This repository contains the schemas used by Nextflow.

-## Schema

-The `parameters_meta_schema.json` file describes the structure of the `nextflow_schema.json` file.
+The following schemas are currently defined:

+- `pipeline-input`: Schema for pipeline input specs
+- `plugin`: Schema for plugin specs

+Each folder contains the schema (`schema.json`) and a `tests` folder with test cases.

 ## Development